Entries by Megan King

 Back to News

 Frank(lin) Views podcast features thought leaders across disciplines on themes associated with Benjamin Franklin – the great diplomat, writer, inventor, scientist and more – including leadership, the purpose of history, modern day publishing, and diplomacy.
-BenjaminFranklinHouse · Frank(lin) Views Podcast: Nigel Newton CBE In this episode of Frank(lin) Views, Benjamin Franklin House Director, Dr Marcia Balisciano, sits […]
+BenjaminFranklinHouse · Frank(lin) Views Podcast – Irina Bokova In Episode 3 of the Frank(lin) Views Podcast, we speak to Irina Bokova, former Director-General of UNESCO and […]

 Back to News